Meal Plans for those in Residence

 - Don’t worry about PINs or inserting cards – TCards are enabled with tap technology

-A Student Meal Plan is required
+Yes, a Student Meal Plan is required

 A student meal plan ensures that your dining requirements are covered for the academic year, allowing you to focus on other activities that will help you succeed at UTM.

-A Student Meal Plan is not required
+No, a Student Meal Plan is not required

 You can choose to purchase a student meal plan as a way to budget your food purchases throughout the year.
-If you know that you will be spending time on campus outside of just going to classes, then you may want to consider a Student Meal Plan
+If you know that you will be spending time on campus outside of just going to classes, then you may want to consider a Student Meal Plan.

 The Hospitality & Ancillary Services Department at UofT Mississauga is committed to providing products and services that deliver value to the U of T Mississauga Community.